ciscoproo0/fastfeet/backend/README.md

 ---
 ## Fastfeet API

-Fastfeet API was built using NodeJS, Postgres to persist data regarding aplication and Redis (with beQueue) to manage email dispatch.
+Fastfeet API was built using NodeJS and Postgres to persist data regarding application.

 <p align="right"><a href="https://documenter.getpostman.com/view/4255399/SzezdCGx">Here </a>you will find all API requests and parameters</p>